Kayky18/GO/README.md

 <h2>API Endpoints</h2>

 Users
-GET /openings: Retrieve a list of all openings
+GET /openings: Retrieve a list of all openings</br>
-GET /opening/:id: Retrieve a single user by ID
+GET /opening/:id: Retrieve a single user by ID</br>
-POST /opening: Create a new user
+POST /opening: Create a new user</br>
-PUT /opening/:id: Update an existing user
+PUT /opening/:id: Update an existing user</br>
-DELETE /opening/:id: Delete a user
+DELETE /opening/:id: Delete a user</br>

 <h2>Database</h2>
 The API uses SQLite as the database.
 The database file is located at ./db/main.db in the project root.